nes-lab/shepherd/docs/dev/implement_dataviewer.rst

 - decoding digital protocols like uart and spi
 - search / highlight points of interest -> tbd

+Sidenotes:

+- data-conversion is OK -> probably a more performant format and a chain of downsamples are needed to handle the performance on large overviews
-In terms of usability and functionality the tool `Saleae Logic <https://www.saleae.com/downloads/>`_ is regarded as a role model.
+- in terms of usability and functionality the tool `Saleae Logic <https://www.saleae.com/downloads/>`_ is regarded as a role model

 Milestones / Steps
 ------------------